 How to use bear spray?

 Remember that the intention of bear spray is to deter an attack.
 The spray is designed to fan out when sprayed to create a barrier that the charging bear would need to pass through.
 In order for this to work properly you need to aim the spray towards the ground in front of the bear, not in the air above the bear.

 This video is a good visual tutorial worth watching:

 If you’ve followed the above advice, your bear spray is easily accessible and ready to go.
 So, if you encounter a bear that does not run away, but charges or attacks, this is what you need to do:

-The step by step on using bear spray:
+The step by step on how to use bear spray safely: